A topic from the subject of Quantification in Chemistry.

 Introduction

-Metallurgy and surface chemistry are two closely related fields that focus on the study of metals and their surfaces.
+Metallurgy and surface chemistry are two closely related fields focusing on the study of metals and their surfaces.
 Metallurgy is concerned with the properties and behavior of metals, while surface chemistry is concerned with the chemical reactions that occur on metal surfaces.

 Basic Concepts

-• Metals are solid materials that are characterized by their high electrical and thermal conductivity, as well as their high strength and ductility.
+• Metals are solid materials characterized by their high electrical and thermal conductivity, as well as their high strength and ductility.

 • Metal surfaces are the outermost layers of metal atoms that come into contact with the environment.
-These surfaces are highly reactive, and they can undergo a variety of chemical reactions.
+These surfaces are highly reactive and can undergo a variety of chemical reactions.

 • Metallurgy is the study of the properties and behavior of metals.
 Metallurgists use a variety of techniques to study metals, including X-ray diffraction, electron microscopy, and mechanical testing.